 Yawning, I rose from the seat and climbed back down the ladder.
 The door to my quarters slid open, and I stepped inside.
 The lights were still off, and the darkness helped to calm me down.
 Maybe I would be able to sleep a little for the night.

 Turning, I saw Luís staring down the ladder at me.
-His brow as scrunched, as if in deep thought.
+His brow was scrunched, as if in deep thought.

 “Yeah?”
 I asked, stifling a yawn.

 “I just realized something.
-If this is their first ever launch… then how did the outer planet send us the signals?
+If this is their first ever launch, like you just put out… then how did the outer planet send us the signals?
 I don’t think these guys went over, dropped off a transmitter, then abandoned spaceflight for a few decades.”

 “I was considering that, too.”